About Platform Text

-Platform Text provides the basic building blocks for text and text editors within Eclipse and contributes the Eclipse default text editor.
+Platform Text is part of the Platform UI project and provides the basic building blocks for text and text editors within Eclipse and contributes the Eclipse default text editor.
 It consists of five parts:

 Editors built with this toolkit are for example the JDT Editor or the CDT Editor.
 Take a look at the JDT screen casts to see some features like the J2SE 5.0 editor support in action.